Holiday in Patmos

 Other places and beaches

-Skala has about two thousand inhabitants and is the administrative and commercial center of Patmos.
+Skala, the main town, has about two thousand inhabitants and it is the administrative and commercial center of Patmos.
 Its imposing port hosts numerous fishing boats but also ferries and cruise ships.
 Waterfront, characterized by some buildings dating back to the Italian occupation and numerous Greek taverns and cafeterias.

 Here are most of the hotels in Patmos and a small sandy beach frequented by visitors on the island.

-Main road leads from Skala to the village of Kambos, about 5 km away.
-The first beach along this road, reachable on foot or by boat – taxi, is the Melì Beach.
+Following the main road from Skala leads to the village of Kambos, about 5 km away.
+The first beach along this road, reachable on foot or by boat – by taxi, is the Melì Beach.
 Nearby Agriolivado bay is much quieter where you will find a sandy and pebble beach and a small marina where private yachts drop anchor throughout the summer.
 From Kambos, the road continues towards the tip of Alyki where Vaghià is, a thin strip of gravel with tamarisk trees.
 Here the sea has slightly cold waters and a deep bottom, but it is a great place to practice snorkeling.
 Further on is Livadi tou Gernou, a bay closed by the islet of San Giorgio.

 Where to eat

-Despite its great fame, Patmos has not yet become a destination for mass tourism and in addition to being chosen for religious tourism.
-But it also meets the tastes of the most reserved tourist with sophisticated tastes.
+Despite its great fame, Patmos has not become a destination for mass tourism yet but a holy destination for religious tourism meeting the tastes of the most reserved tourist with sophisticated tastes.
 Even in the future it will be difficult to reach higher levels of tourism than the current ones it s for who loves peaceful and uncontaminated atmosphere.

 Many limitations are in fact prescribed by the Monastic Institute which has always been contrary to the construction of an airport and to other projects for the urban and infrastructural development of the island.
-Thus, although there are good job opportunities in trade and tourism during the summer months, agriculture and pastoralism still have a predominant role.
+Thus, although there are good job opportunities in trade and tourism during the summer months, agriculture and pastoralism still have a predominant role in the economy.
 The nearby small Greek islands of Arki and Marathi with their 60 inhabitants are also part of the Municipality of Patmos.